-We’re one of Australia’s leading professional services firms.
-What does that mean?
-We tackle some of the most significant issues currently challenging our nation.
-Our work can be as diverse as digitising healthcare, to tackling homelessness and creating smarter cities.
-Our passionate people come together with technology and clients to live our shared purpose: to build trust in society and solve important problems.
+PwC is one of Australia’s leading professional services firms, tackling some of the most significant issues currently challenging our nation.
+Their work can be as diverse as digitising healthcare to tackling homelessness and creating smarter cities.
+Their passionate people come together with technology and clients to live their shared purpose: to build trust in society and solve important problems.

 Here, you’ll join a collaborative, innovative and forever evolving community that delivers quality services in Assurance, Consulting and Financial Advisory.
-We offer a variety of programs for students and graduates to start creating their careers with PwC.
-We hire people from all backgrounds for roles within consulting, technology, accounting & finance, tax, law, analytics and project management.
-With our diverse range of businesses and variety of work you’ll discover a unique way to help us solve important problems together.
+They offer a variety of programs for students and graduates to start creating their careers with PwC.
+They hire people from all backgrounds for roles within consulting, technology, accounting & finance, tax, law, analytics and project management.

-Explore our student and graduate programs and discover how you can create your career with us:
+Explore their student and graduate programs and discover how you can create your career with them:

-Our Graduate Program is a full-time employment opportunity open to graduates and postgraduates.
-Applications open in February and are accepted a year prior to program entry.
+PwC’s Graduate Program is a full-time employment opportunity open to graduates and postgraduates.
+Applications open on March 2, 2022 and are accepted a year prior to program entry.
 Applications close March 27, 2022 (Sydney and Melbourne) and April 3, 2022 (all other locations).

-Our Vacation Program is open to students in their second last year of university.
+PwC’s Vacation Program is open to students in their second last year of university.
 This 4-6 week internship is an opportunity to gain industry experience and a potential fast track into their Graduate Program.
 Applications open on March 2, 2022 and close March 27, 2022 (Sydney and Melbourne) and April 3, 2022 (all other locations).

-Our Legal Clerkship is open to law students in their second last year or final year of university.
+PwC’s Legal Clerkship is open to law students in their second last year or final year of university.
 This 3-6 week opportunity offers valuable exposure to the fundamentals of commercial law, including: corporate advisory, regulatory, employer & workplace relations, projects & finance, and legal tax services.
-Our program aligns with the NSW and Victorian law society dates and timeline.
+This program aligns with the NSW and Victorian Law Society dates and timeline.

 This one day immersive experience is open to all students, including recent graduates.
 This hands-on interactive event will help you understand how your tech skills can add value to the many disciplines across PwC.